 While the DAR model can be applied to all kinds of decision types, it is easier to understand a general concept in terms of specific instances rather than universal abstractions.
-For the sake of clarity, this documented procedure is tailored to the particular decision type of the selection of a software package.
+For the sake of clarity, this documented procedure is tailored to the particular decision type of the selection of a technology, and specifically, the selection of a software package or suite.

-The procedure can be readily adapted to other decision types as needed.
+Throughout this document, references are made to the selection of a software package; however, the procedure can be adapted to other decision and technology types as needed.